 People Love Images

-It’s true, we love looking at images.
-A website without images is dull and in most cases, people prefer to look at an image that complements the content.
+A website without images is dull, and in most cases, people prefer to look at images that complement the content.
 Instead of reading long paragraphs, we’d rather look at a graph or an image.

 Images Evoke Emotions

 The power of images to activate emotions is a fact.
-This is what makes them so engaging as content.
-Besides that, for most people, it is much easier to memorize an image than written text; not to mention that an image is a universal language that is understood by everyone.
+It is what makes them so engaging.
+Besides that, for most people, it is much easier to memorize an image than written text, not to mention that an image is a universal language that is understood by everyone.

 WordPress sites that scale and retain high traffic use wide and gorgeous imagery.